 The biggest advantage of a game camera is it leaves the animals less disturbed.
 The camera serves as your surrogate "eyes in the woods" and does so much less obtrusively than if you were there.
 You don't contaminate the area by going in frequently to scout.

 Some features make certain cameras more applicable for particular situations than others.
 The proper selection often depends upon the individual hunter, area and species pursued, but here are features to consider before making a purchase.

 The term "resolution" refers to the size of the digital images a camera produces and is usually expressed in terms of "megapixels."
 When comparing cameras, this is one major difference you'll see.
-For example, the Moultrie M-888 Mini Game Camera has a resolution of 14.0 megapixels, RECONYX HyperFire Semi-Covert IR digital scouting camera is a 3.1-megapixel camera.
-Some cameras, such as the Bushnell Trophy Cam HD Essential Game camera allow a variety of resolution choices-in this case, 3, 5 or 12 megapixels.
+For example, the popular Cuddeback Moonlight IR 8 Megapixel Game Camera has a resolution of 8.0 megapixels, RECONYX HyperFire 2 Covert IR Game Camera is a 3 megapixel still shot camera.
+Some camera brands, such as the Bushnell Trophy Cam HD Game camera range in a variety of resolution choices such as 16, 20, 24 or 30 megapixels.